Endoprosthetic treatment of retropatellar osteoarthritis (Wave / PFJ)

 Indications for endoprosthetics

-Endoprosthetic treatment is considered if:
+Endoprosthetic replacement is considered when:

 • The quality of life is significantly impaired.